dcknuth/aoc_2025/README.md

 ## Python
 * Day 1: Getting to a version that runs for both parts was straight forward.
 I didn't try any optimization as it seemed the type of puzzle where anything would finish pretty quickly.
 Part 1 was 0.001 seconds and part 2 was 0.04 seconds.
 I should have started on-time, made a file for the day and changed variables for the day ahead of time to get the two stars faster.
 In a day or two, I'm sure these will not matter ;-)
 * Day 2: Part 1 was not too bad and part 2 was not terrible, but did take a bit of debugging to fix several errors.
-Part 2 also ran slow, but I think I will wait for the Rust version to see about making that better
+Part 2 also ran slow, but I think I will wait for the Rust version to see about making that better (tried regex with Rust instead, so still waiting on that)
 * Day 3: I completed Part 1 in reasonable time, but I got bogged down by the new logic needed and a couple bugs in part 2.
 I need to think about moving to more, smaller functions over getting a first answer to try.
-Part 1 was 3.4ms and part 2 6.0ms
+Part 1 was 3.4 ms and part 2 6.0 ms
 * Day 4: ...

 ## Rust
 * Day 1: Did you know that Rust "%" is not modulus, but remainder and can be negative?
 I also made part 2 in Rust more efficient, because it's Rust and that's part of the choice.
 Those two items made it take way longer than I though it would.
 Part 1 and 2 each took about 0.0003 seconds
+* Day 2: Figured I would try the Rust regex library for this one.
+Had to figure out why grouping does not work.
+It's because the standard Rust regex crate does not support it for speed reasons.
+No problem, use the fancy-regex library.
+It took 58 seconds for part 1 with a short regex.
+Part 2 only needed a small regex change to work, but was also very slow at 59 seconds.
+It also seemed hard to manipulate stings in the right way to get everything to work (str vs. &str vs. String vs. &String).
+Guess I still need more practice with this in Rust.
+I will leave improving the speed for later, but I'm guessing the Python approach would run OK and would respond well to a thread pool to take each range with
-* Day 2: ...
+* Day 3: ...